mustachemo/camouflage-animal-detection/README.md

    pip install -r requirements.txt
    ```

-3. Download and place the pretrained models in the `models/` directory.

-4. Start the Dash web server:
+3. Start the Dash web server:

    ```bash
    python app.py
    ```

-5. Open the app by navigating to `http://localhost:8050/` in your browser.
+4. Open the app by navigating to `http://localhost:8080/` in your browser.

 ### Docker Setup